AsfhtgkDavid/easy-di/README.md

 #### `GroupInjector.register_dependency(dependency_id: str, dependency: Any, group_id: Optional[str] = None, *, if_group_not_exists: Literal["error", "create"] = "error") -> None`
 Registers a dependency inside an existing group.

-if_group_not_exists: What to do when the group is not registered.
+`if_group_not_exists`: What to do when the group is not registered.
 Use "error" to raise an exception or "create" to automatically create the group.

 #### `GroupInjector.unregister_dependency(dependency_id: str, group_id: Optional[str] = None) -> None`
 Unregisters a specific dependency from a group.
 Supports wildcards (e.g., `"group.*"`).